 The remains of this tower are located east of the archaeological site.
 According to the chroniclers, they served to store water.
 It is currently covered in dirt and is likely to have a square shape.

 The remains of this tower are located in the center of Sacsayhuaman.
 It interconnected with the other towers by tunnels.
 At present, only the foundations of the towers remain, since they were destroyed by the Spaniards during the colony.

 Group of Enclosures

 They are rooms supported on the hill a short distance from the turrets.
-They are directed towards the Plaza de Armas of the city of Cusco.
+They are directed towards the Main Square of the city of Cusco.
 They are interconnected by trapezoidal doors.